c-hall7/PortfolioProjects/Online Retail Transactions Analysis SQL Portfolio Project/README.md

 - Investigate products and operational processes associated with high return and cancellation activity.
 - Develop customer retention strategies focused on repeat purchasers and high-value customers.
-- Expand international sales activity to reduce reliance on the UK market.
 - Align inventory planning and marketing activity with seasonal demand trends.
-- Improve transaction validation and data governance processes to reduce operational data inconsistencies.

 ---